OSGeo/gdal/doc/source/drivers/vector/osm.rst

 Examples
 --------

-List the contents of a local PBF file, downloaded from https://download.geofabrik.de/.
+List the contents of a local PBF file, with the original downloaded from https://download.geofabrik.de/europe/bosnia-herzegovina-latest.osm.pbf.

 .. tabs::